Beacon-Design-Studios/beacon-technical-assessment/README.md

 # Technical Challenge: Taco Assembly
-### `Beacon Design x Seroclinix | Development`
+### `Beacon Design | Development`

-First off, thank you so much for applying to Seroclinix!
+First off, thank you so much for applying to Beacon Design!
 We're excited to meet you and chat with you about what we want to accomplish and how you can help.

 Before we get there, we'd love if you could complete this technical challenge to determine if you're the right fit for this particular role.